 § Aromatherapy - A therapy that uses essential oils extracted from plants for their therapeutic effect.
 The oils are carefully blended for each individual, and used in gentle massage.
 Download our leaflet for more information.

 § Craniosacral therapy - A highly developed sense of touch is used, mainly on the head and tailbone, to gently sense and respond to the movement of cerebrospinal fluid in the body, to encourage healing.
 Download our leaflet for more information.

 § Reflexology - An ancient therapy based on the principle that reflexes on the feet and the hands correspond to parts of the body.
 Massaging these reflexes in a special way helps to restore balance and harmony within the body.
 Download our leaflet for more information.

-To find out more about our services, contact our office on 01424 456608 or email@example.com.
+To find out more about our services, contact our office on 01424 456608 or email email@example.com.
 To be referred for our services please speak to a health professional responsible for your care (e.g. nurse specialist, GP or consultant).
 They will need to complete a referral form, which can be found on our Referrals to The Sara Lee Trust page.